Kiev slams Rayo fans after 'Nazi' chants at Ukraine's Zozulya

 Ukraine's football association chief Andriy Pavelko said the Rayo fans' chants were an example of "xenophobia."
 "The insults addressed at our compatriot and devoted Ukrainian patriot should be thoroughly investigated by the Spanish police," Pavelko said on Facebook.

 Last month Shakhtar Donetsk captain Taison was sent off for kicking the ball at Dynamo Kiev fans after they targeted him with racist abuse.
-(AFP) ATK ATK
+(AFP) APA APA

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)